Tanushree123-hub/demo_test/README.md

 Data Processing: Azure Data Factory orchestrates the transformation of data, which is then ingested into a Data Lakehouse.

+GPT-4 (the AI model from OpenAI) is used to create summaries of the clinical notes.
+It is also used to create embeddings of the summary, which are vector representations of the summary text useful for various machine learning tasks.

 NLP Enrichment: Language detection and normalization occur before GPT-4 generates summaries and embeddings of the clinical notes.

 Delta Storage: The enriched data is stored in Delta tables to ensure that it is versioned and queryable.